 (ii) An industrial facility that is directly interconnected with electricity facilities that are owned by a qualifying utility and capable of carrying electricity at transmission voltage.

-(23) "Regional technical forum" means the advisory committee established by the council.
+(29) "Regional technical forum" means the advisory committee established by the Northwest Power and Conservation Council.

-(24) "Renewable energy credit" means a tradable certificate of proof of at least one megawatt-hour of an eligible renewable resource where the generation facility is not powered by fresh water, the certificate includes all of the nonpower attributes associated with that one megawatt-hour of electricity, and the certificate is verified by a renewable energy credit tracking system selected by the department.
+(30) "Renewable energy credit" means a tradable certificate of proof of one megawatt-hour of an eligible renewable resource.
+The certificate includes all of the nonpower attributes associated with that one megawatt-hour of electricity and the certificate is verified by a renewable energy credit tracking system selected by the department.

-(25) "Renewable resource" means:
+(31) "Renewable resource" means: